Ghost in the Shell 2: Innocence: Accolades

 Honored best sci-fi film at the 2004 Nihon SF Taisho Awards, Innocence competed at the 2004 Cannes Film Festival, only the sixth animated film to be featured at Cannes ever.
 Along with Persepolis, it was the only animated feature to be screened in the official selection, competing for the Palme d'Or that year.

-As of 2023, it also received four Annie Award nominations including Best Animated Feature and Best Achievement in Directing, tying with Spirited Away, Millennium Actress, and Weathering with You to have four nominations; the second-joint highest for an anime film at the Annies, behind the predecessor Ghost in the Shell (1995) and then Belle (2021) with five.
+Innocence also received four Annie Award nominations including Best Animated Feature and Best Achievement in Directing, tying with Spirited Away, Millennium Actress, and Weathering with You to have four nominations; as of 2023, this stands as the join second-highest for an anime film at the Annies, behind its predecessor Ghost in the Shell (1995) and Belle (2021) with five.

 Release

 Japan

 The movie was released on VHS and DVD by Buena Vista Home Entertainment Japan (later Walt Disney Studios Japan) on September 15, 2004.
 A UMD version was later released in 2005, and an "International Version" DVD was released on September 7, 2005, which contained multi-language subtitles. the movie was released on Blu-ray Disc on December 6, 2006.

 An "Absolute Edition" was released by Disney on Blu-Ray on August 6, 2008.

 Walt Disney Japan released the 4K remaster of the film on Ultra HD Blu-ray and regular Blu-ray Disc on June 22, 2018.
 To tie in with this release alongside the first movie's 4K remaster's Ultra HD release.
 On the same day, Bandai Namco Arts and Disney teamed up to release an Ultra HD Blu-Ray combo pack containing both movies for a limited time.